BioInfoAPS/BioInfoAPS.github.io/_episodes/01-unix.md

 > ~~~
 > {: .language-bash}
 >
 > *Streptomyces scabies* is a plant pathogen that produces necrosis in potatoes.
-Most of the virulence factors are locate regions that have low GC content.
-Also, virulence is highly > expressed during the interaction with roots.
-The file “aliens_in_scabies” contains a tabular table with more than 1000 genes (first column) with the level of change expression when > comparing growth in rich medium vs. interaction with roots (second column).
-Besides, the gene sequences, GC% content is provided in the third column of the table.
+> Most of the virulence factors are located in regions that have low GC content.
+> Also, virulence is highly expressed during the interaction with roots.
+> The file “aliens_in_scabies” contains a tabular data with more than 1000 genes
+> (first column) along with the level of change expression when growth in rich medium
+> vs. interaction with roots (second column).
+> GC content% is provided in the third column of the table.
 >
 > Using UNIX commands
 > 1. Sort the table by expression levels (second column).  <input type="checkbox">